zigius/docs/content/docs/reference/pkg/kubernetes/core/v1/service.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types">string</a></span>
     </dt>
-    <dd>{{% md %}}externalTrafficPolicy denotes if this Service desires to route external traffic to node-local or cluster-wide endpoints.
+    <dd>externalTrafficPolicy denotes if this Service desires to route external traffic to node-local or cluster-wide endpoints.
 "Local" preserves the client source IP and avoids a second hop for LoadBalancer and Nodeport type services, but risks potentially imbalanced traffic spreading.
-"Cluster" obscures the client source IP and may cause a second hop to another node, but should have good overall load-spreading.{{% /md %}}</dd>
+"Cluster" obscures the client source IP and may cause a second hop to another node, but should have good overall load-spreading.</dd>

     <dt class="property-optional"
             title="Optional">